- What kinds of variables are included in the contract data that are not in the public use data?

 Applying for contract data is a two-step process including a preliminary application and the full application.

-Preliminary application - Before beginning work on the full application, researchers should send a draft of their extended abstract, description of data requested, and CV to CRCW (c/o firstname.lastname@example.org) in order to get preliminary approval.
+Preliminary application - Before beginning work on the full application, researchers should submit the Preliminary Application Form, along with a draft of their extended abstract and a CV for each person who will be included in the application, to CRCW (c/o email@example.com) in order to get preliminary approval.

-Yes, there is an application fee of $250 (payable by check or money order to CRCW).
+Yes, there is an application fee of $500.

-Two things you should do are to focus on writing a strong data protection plan and demonstrate that you understand what data you will receive and how it is relevant to your work.
+Two things you should do are: focus on writing a strong data protection plan that addresses the components listed in the Description of Parameters for Data Protection Plan section on pages 12-14 of the Contract Data Agreement; and demonstrate that you understand what data you will receive, and why it is relevant to your work.

 Following the approval of your preliminary application, you are able to submit the full application.
-Review of the full application takes approximately 2-3 weeks.
+Review of the full application takes approximately 2-3 weeks upon receiving the whole application package, including the application fee.

 For Current Contract Data Users

 At the conclusion of your project or two years following the approval of your application (whichever comes first), all your copies of the contract data must be destroyed.
-If at the end of 2 years access to the contract data is still desired, you must apply for an extension to the license.
+If at the end of two years access to the contract data is still desired, you must apply for an extension to the contract.